Trump officials eye blocking uranium from Russia, China to help U.S. nuclear industry

 America Fitzpatrick, a senior representative of The Wilderness Society environmental group, said her organization opposed efforts to bolster the U.S. nuclear industry and worried that it would increase mining near national parks.

+Maria Korsnick, chief executive of the Nuclear Energy Institute, the industry’s lobby group, thanked “the administration for its support to revitalize and bolster” the sector.

-The U.S. nuclear energy industry is suffering from high safety costs and low prices for natural gas, a competitor in generating power.
+The U.S. nuclear energy industry is virtually emissions-free but suffering from high safety costs and low prices for natural gas, a competitor in generating power.
 Since 2013, about nine nuclear plants have closed, and eight are scheduled to close in coming years.